-K1 CO1 Recollect the basic security concepts of the digital computer system.
-K2 CO2 Understand the malicious codes and virus attachments of a file.
-K3 CO3 Apply the security mechanisms, firewalls and intrusion detection systems in the computer field.
-K4 CO4 Analyze different types of security flaws, Legal and Ethical issues in computer security.
+CO1 Recollect the basic security concepts of the digital computer system.
+CO2 Understand the malicious codes and virus attachments of a file.
+K1 to CO3 Apply the security mechanisms, firewalls and intrusion detection systems in the computer field.
+X CO4 Analyze different types of security flaws, Legal and Ethical issues in computer security.
+CO5 Evaluate the usage of Legal and Ethical Issues in Computer Security.

-Is there Security Problem in Computing?: What does Security mean? -Attacks-The Meaning of Computer Security-Computer Criminals.
+Is there Security Problem in Computing?: What does Security mean? - Attacks -The Meaning of Computer Security-Computer Criminals.
 Protection in general purpose operating systems: File Protection Mechanisms-User Authentication.